Free Scaling Retail Business Guide

 The product image is one of the most critical elements of selling online.
 Quality product images influence customer purchasing decisions, even more than the product description.
 And by quality, we mean very detailed images of high-resolution.
 But that, in turn, means the large weight of the images, and as a result, our product pages take long to load.
 And If a shopping website doesn’t load its content within three seconds, your visitors get impatient and jump the ship.

-After reading this article, you will no longer have to compromise on the quality of your product image for the sake of fast page load because today, we are going to talk about image optimization.
+After reading this article, you will no longer have to compromise on the quality of your product image for the sake of fast page load because today, we are going to talk about product image optimization.

-Image optimization is about reducing the file size of your images as much as possible without sacrificing quality so that your page load times remain low.
+Product image optimization is about reducing the file size of your images as much as possible without sacrificing quality so that your page load times remain low.

 And here are the five things we recommend you not to do: